PhaserEditor2D/PhaserEditor2D-v3-docs/intro/distributions.rst

 Distributions
 -------------

+|PhaserEditor|_ is distributed as two different products:

 .. toctree::

    core
    all-in-one

-|PhaserEditor|_ is distributed as two different products:

-* Phaser Editor 2D Core
-* Phaser Editor 2D All-in-One

 Both products are available for Linux, Windows, and macOS.